 Read our press releases and list of awardees to learn about the projects that USDA has funded through the Farm to School grant program.

 List of Awardees (PDF)

 Farm to School Grant Reports

-These reports summarize findings from an analysis of select data from farm to school projects funded by USDA’s Farm to School Grant Program during fiscal years 2013 - 2017.
+These reports summarize findings from an analysis of select data from farm to school projects funded by USDA’s Farm to School grant program during fiscal years 2013-18.
 All 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands have received at least one award.
-Funded projects are estimated to have reached approximately 29,355 schools and involve an estimated 13 million students.

 - USDA Farm to School Program Summary of Grant Awards FY 2013 - 2018